The International Neuromodulation Society Board of Directors

 Dr. Timothy Deer was born and raised in the small town of Chesapeake West Virginia, USA.
 Since the 1990s, in his medical practice and academic endeavors he has originated many ideas that have been incorporated in the mainstream of present day theory and practice of Interventional Pain Management.

-Dr. Simon Thomson is a consultant in Pain Medicine and Neuromodulation at Basildon and Thurrock University NHS Trust since October 1992.
+Dr. Simon Thomson is a consultant in Pain Management and Neuromodulation at Basildon and Thurrock University NHS Foundation Trust since October 1992.
 He works in a private capacity at Nuffield Health Brentwood, The Chelmsford and Spire Hartswood.
 He holds an interest in multidisciplinary pain management, pain and neuromodulation, education, and clinical research.
 Since 2012 he is fulltime in pain medicine and neuromodulation.

 In September 2009 he was elected as president of the International Neuromodulation Society and re-elected to serve a second term until June 2015.
 He was elected onto council of the British Pain Society and served from 2005 to 2008.
 He became a fellow of interventional pain practice (FIPP) in 2002.
 He founded the Neuromodulation Society of UK and Ireland (NSUKI) in 2000.

 He led the INS team and executive board to create the INS Education and Public awareness strategy and to establish the INS as a flagship for all matters pertaining to neuromodulation.
 Under his Presidency INS membership, chapter formations and INS congress attendees more than doubled.
 He has established INS global regional meetings between biennial congress years.

 He has developed and commissioned the UK neuromodulation registry project.